fcage/destroyer/README.md

 destroyer
 =========

-a javascript module to gracefully remove everything from a guardian code object page and moves the social tools already on the page
+A javascript module to gracefully remove everything from a Guardian code object page.
+It will also moveand moves the social tools already on the page.